College of William & Mary: Rankings

-In the 2022–23 U.S. News & World Report rankings, W&M ranks as tied for the 13th-best public university in the United States, tied for 41st-best national university in the U.S., and tied for 624th-best university in the world.
-U.S. News & World Report also rated William & Mary's undergraduate teaching as the 4th best (tied with Princeton University) among 73 national universities and 13th best for Undergraduate Research/Creative Projects in its 2021 rankings.
+In the 2025 U.S. News & World Report rankings, W&M ranks as tied for the 23rd-best public university in the United States, tied for 54th-best national university in the U.S., and tied for 1049th-best university in the world.
+U.S. News & World Report also rated William & Mary's undergraduate teaching as 4th best (tied with Princeton University) among 73 national universities and 13th best for Undergraduate Research/Creative Projects in its 2021 rankings.
+In 2025, Forbes ranked William & Mary #43 among research universities.
+In 2025, College Raptor ranked William & Mary's median SAT score #2 of public colleges and universities in the United States.
+William & Mary is ranked 3rd for four year graduation rates among public colleges and universities.

+William & Mary is one of the original eight "Public Ivies."

-For 2019 Kiplinger ranked William & Mary 6th out of 174 best-value public colleges and universities in the U.S.
+In 2019, Kiplinger ranked William & Mary 6th out of 174 best-value public colleges and universities in the U.S.

+According to the National Science Foundation, William & Mary is ranked first among public institutions for percentage of alumni who earn doctoral degrees in humanities fields.

-In the 2019 "America's Top Colleges" ranking by Forbes, W&M was ranked the 9th best public college and 47th out of the 650 best private and public colleges and universities in the U.S. W&M ranked 3rd for race and class interaction in The Princeton Review's 2018 rankings.
+In the 2024-25 "America's Top Colleges" ranking by Forbes, W&M was ranked the 17th best public college and 55th out of the 500 best private and public colleges and universities in the U.S. W&M ranked 3rd for race and class interaction in The Princeton Review's 2018 rankings.
 The college was ranked as the public college with the smartest students in the nation according to Business Insider's 2014 survey.

+In 2025, Forbes recognized W&M as one of the ten public universities featured on its “New Ivies” list.

 The undergraduate business program was ranked 12th among undergraduate programs by the 2016 Bloomberg Businessweek survey.
-Also in 2020, was W&M ranked 4th for "Colleges with the Happiest Students" by The Princeton Review and 9th in a list of the public universities that "pay off the most", according to CNBC.
+In 2020, W&M was ranked 4th for "Colleges with the Happiest Students" by The Princeton Review and 9th in a list of the public universities that "pay off the most", according to CNBC.
+In 2022, the Center on Education and the Workforce at Georgetown University ranked William & Mary's undergraduate business program #21 in value nationally.
+In 2025, Poets & Quants ranked William & Mary's undergraduate business program #20 nationally.

 Publications

-The Omohundro Institute of Early American History and Culture publishes the William and Mary Quarterly, a scholarly journal focusing on colonial history, particularly in North America and the Atlantic World from the Age of Discovery onward.

-In addition to the Quarterly, W&M, by its mission to provide undergraduates with a thorough grounding in research also hosts several student journals.
-The Monitor is the undergraduate journal of International Studies which publishes on a bi-annual basis.
-The Lyon Gardiner Tyler Department of History also supports an undergraduate history journal, The James Blair Historical Review, which publishes on an annual basis.
+The Omohundro Institute of Early American History and Culture publishes William and Mary Quarterly, a scholarly journal focusing on colonial history, particularly in North America in the Age of Discovery and after it.
+W&M also hosts several student journals: The Monitor, the undergraduate journal of International Studies, is published semi-annually.
+The Lyon Gardiner Tyler Department of History publishes an annual undergraduate history journal, the James Blair Historical Review.

-Non-academic publications include The William & Mary Review – the college's official literary magazine – Winged Nation – a student literary arts magazine, Acropolis – the art and art history magazine, The Flat Hat – the student newspaper, The Botetourt Squat – the student satirical newspaper, The Colonial Echo – the college's yearbook, Tribe Attaché - the student news blog covering international events, The DoG Street Journal – a daily online newspaper, and Rocket Magazine – the college's fashion, art, and photography publication.
+Non-academic publications include The William & Mary Review, William & Mary's official literary magazine, Winged Nation, a student literary arts magazine, Acropolis, the art and art history magazine, The Flat Hat, the student newspaper, The Botetourt Squat, the student satirical newspaper, The Colonial Echo, William & Mary's yearbook, The DoG Street Journal, a daily online newspaper, and Rocket Magazine, William & Mary's fashion, art, and photography publication.